 Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes?
-If yes, write how many packs per day in Yes Yes No the comments section.
-Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Peripheral vascular disease, or do your fingers or toes turn color or become painful in cold weather Yes Yes No Cold injury (frostbite, chill, trench foot, hypothermia) Yes Yes No Exposure to vibration (segmental or whole body) Yes Yes No How many hours a day do you usually work with vibrating tools or equipment?
-(0) 0 to 1/2, (1) 1/2 to 2, (2) Over 2 hours Yes Yes No For how long do you notice numbness or tingling in your fingers after using vibrating tools or equipment?
-(0) 0 to 15 minutes, (1) Longer than 15 minutes Yes Yes No Do any of your fingers turn white after working with vibrating tools or equipment or after exposure to the cold?
+Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes?
+If yes, write how many packs per day in the comments section.
+Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Peripheral vascular disease, or do your fingers or toes turn color or become painful in cold weather Yes Yes No Cold injury (frostbite, chill, trench foot, hypothermia) Yes Yes No How many hours a day do you usually work with vibrating tools or equipment?
+(0) 0 to 1/2, (1) 1/2 to 2, (2) Over 2 hours Yes Yes No Do you notice numbness or tingling in your fingers once you stop using vibrating a tool or equipment?
+(If so, how long does it last?)
+(0) None, (1) 0 to 15 minutes, (2) Longer than 15 Minutes Yes Yes No Do any of your fingers turn white after working with vibrating tools or equipment or after exposure to the cold?
 Yes Yes No Does exposure to the cold cause excessive pain in your fingers? ("Excessive" meaning more than it used to or more than the cold seems to bother your friends.)
 Yes Yes No Has your ability to feel with your fingers gotten worse?
-Yes Yes No Neurological disorder, gait change, paresthesia, loss of coordination Yes Yes No Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No Vibration white finger Yes Yes No Back & musculoskeletal system Yes Yes No

-EXAM ELEMENT BASE PERI TERM Peripheral vascular system, including acral (distal) micro- Yes Yes No circulation and evidence of Reynaud's Peripheral nervous system (strength, sensation, DTRs) Yes Yes No
+Yes Yes No Neurological disorder, gait change, paresthesia, loss of coordination Yes Yes No Diabetes (sugar disease) or other endocrine disorder (thyroid, parathyroid, pituitary, adrenal gland) Yes Yes No Vibration white finger Yes Yes No Peripheral vascular system, including acral (distal) micro- circulation and evidence of Raynaud's Yes Yes No Hand/arm muscle strength, sensation, and grip strength Yes Yes No